-'Crying Nazi' arrested, accused of threats of rape on message app
+'Crying Nazi' Chris Cantwell pleads not guilty, accused of threatening rape on message app

-Christopher Cantwell, a New Hampshire white nationalist who became infamous during the 2017 Charlottesville riots, was arrested Thursday on federal charges that he threatened to rape the wife of someone he had issues with, the FBI said.
+Christopher Cantwell, a New Hampshire white nationalist who became infamous during the 2017 Charlottesville, Va., riots and has been dubbed 'the crying Nazi,' pleaded not guilty Thursday to extortion and interstate threat charges for allegedly saying he would rape the wife of a foe.

-Cantwell faces charges of extortion and sending interstate threats.
-He is scheduled to be arraigned at 3 p.m.
-Thursday in a Concord courtroom.
+Cantwell, 39, was handcuffed and shackled when he was led into the Concord courtroom by U.S. Marshals.
+He was wearing a gray and black camouflage hoody and dark gray running pants.
+He stood next to his court-appointed attorney Eric Wolpin when he entered his "not guilty" plea.

+Judge Andrea Johnstone ordered Cantwell held without bond pending a Jan.
+28 detention hearing.

 According to prosecutors, Cantwell sent an instant message through the Telegram Messenger app to an unnamed victim stating, "So if you don't want me to come and f--k your wife in front of your kids, then you should make yourself scarce."